-The calculations for the Pension Funds Monitor are based on data from the Pension Funds Study of Swisscanto Pensions Ltd. published annually.
+The calculations of the Pension Fund Monitor are based on data from the Swiss Pension Fund Study, which is published annually.

 The funding ratios of the current year are estimated and aggregated for the individual pension plan.
 Changes on the liabilities side are determined using the historical target returns of the previous year.
 If no reliable target return can be calculated, the average of the historical target returns is used.
 The performance of individual asset-side balance sheet items is simulated by means of index performances without deduction of asset management costs and under the assumption that no rebalancing takes place.

 The result of the aggregation is the performance of the total assets.
 Weighted averages are, in principle, used for the estimations at the aggregated level.
 The weighted and the unweighted averages are given for the performance estimate: the unweighted average is the simple mean of the performance estimates at the level of the individual pension scheme.

 We recognise that a consideration of the average funding ratio alone provides only limited information.
 Each pension scheme must be considered based on its individual situation.